 - 2. The character of individual stations may vary between sites, and should be responsive to their physical, social and functional context: - The architecture of the stations should be of a contemporary high quality that clearly expresses function and important civic role. - Station entries should be of an appropriate scale, form and design to support wayfinding and accessibility while responding to the local urban environment. - 3.
-Locate and design aboveground infrastructure to integrate sensitively with its surroundings and to ensure the amenity and functionality of spaces it occupies: - Permanent infrastructure should be located outside public spaces, utilising or expanding future over site development to accommodate above ground services such as vents and emergency accesses wherever possible. - Respond to the setting and complement the design of adjoining buildings and open space. - Give each element of Metro Tunnel infrastructure in the public realm a design character appropriate to its public function, ranging from striking visual qualities for entries and other elements that people use and interact with, or that function as landmarks for wayfinding, through to recessive treatments for service facilities. - Minimise detrimental impacts on uses, e.g. as may result from fragmentation of spaces by physical structures, cluttering footpaths, conflicting traffic patterns (including pedestrian traffic), and noise. - Where fragmentation is unavoidable, design structures and spaces to support the activation and use of surrounding spaces.
+Locate and design aboveground infrastructure to integrate sensitively with its surroundings and to ensure the amenity and functionality of spaces it occupies: - Respond to the setting and complement the design of adjoining buildings and open space. - Give each element of Melbourne Metro infrastructure in the public realm a design character appropriate to its public function, ranging from striking visual qualities for entries and other elements that people use and interact with, or that function as landmarks for wayfinding, through to recessive treatments for service facilities. - Minimise detrimental impacts on uses, e.g. as may result from fragmentation of spaces by physical structures, cluttering footpaths, conflicting traffic patterns (including pedestrian traffic), and noise. - Where fragmentation is unavoidable, design structures and spaces to support the activation and use of surrounding spaces.